 Speaker: Adam Silcott –

 Have you ever been playing a game and thought to yourself, “I wonder what it takes to make something like this?”
 If so, this is the Brain Boost for you!
-In this session we will discuss what happens at a game jam, the role they play in the indie game dev community, the Unity game design engine, and more!
+In this session we will discuss what happens at the intersection of Adam’s career at NASA and game design, game jams and the role they play in the indie game dev community, and the Unity game design engine.

-A lunchtime collaborative learning experience that starts with someone sharing their experience and expertise and ends with open discussion.
+A lunchtime collaborative learning experience that starts with a talk from someone passionate about a topic and ends with open discussion.
 Bring your lunch and learn.

 July 14 – Noon to 1:00 PM

 (doors will open at 11:30 so you can grab a snack and a drink and get settled in)